Why choose Hanahoe and Hanahoe

 How do I take a Personal Injuries Claim*?

-Useful tips when bringing a Personal Injuries Claim*
+Useful Tips on Making a Personal Injury Claim

-It is important to realise that once you settle your personal injuries claim you cannot revisit the settlement.
-So, if your injuries get progressively worse, or you need subsequent treatment like surgery, you cannot go back to the insurance company and say I did not realise how badly I was injured when I settled my case.
-Insurance companies love settling personal injury claims early, because they know by doing so, they can often settle them for a fraction of what they are worth and buy off any risk that the injured party has suffered a serious injury.
+Once you settle your case, you cannot revisit the settlement.
+If your injury gets worse or you need subsequent treatment like surgery, you cannot go back to the insurance company to ask for a different award or settlement.
+Insurance companies love settling personal injury claims early because they know that by doing so, they can often settle them for a fraction of what they are worth and buy off any risk that the injured party has suffered a serious injury.

 Keep a diary of your injuries.